gkoutsou/iot-framework-engine/README.md

         sudo ./scripts/sensec.sh stop

+## Running the project via Docker

+1. Retrieve the Dockerfile
+2. Build the docker image

+        docker build -t username/image_name:version home_directory
+        (or more concretely) docker build -t costa@iot-f:v1 .

+3. Run the image

+        docker run -p 8080 -dti username/image_name:version
+        (or more concretely) docker run -p -dti costa@iot-f:v1

+4. Check if the system is running.
+This command should show if the system is running properly and also the port mapping that has been made for port 8080.

+        docker ps

 ## Running tests

 1. There are two ways of setting up the environment for testing.
 Either run the startup script by one of the below commands.